MassimilianoRoccamena/AN2DL-Project/description.md

 5. Hybrid system

+## Main files

+Here are presented main files used in overall project

+- homework1: main keras network training/testing notebook
+- deep_save: can be used to save deep encoded training/test data by specifing one saved keras network
+- deep_mine: orange file used for visualize and search for a hybrid classifier on top od deep encoded training data
+- classifier_predict: orange file to make test data predictions of previous classifer

 ## Preprocess and training
 During the whole process learning rate was almost always equal to 1e-4, in general it was the right amount needed